greiman/SdFs/README.md

-### Warning: This is a pre-beta preview of the SdFs library.
+### Warning: This is an early beta version of the SdFs library.

-The SdFs library is in early development and any feature may change or vanish.
+The SdFs library is in early development and features may change.
+It will clearly have bugs.
 I am posting this version to get comments.
-It will clearly have many bugs.

 The SdFs library supports FAT16/FAT32 and exFAT SD cards.
 It is mostly backward compatible with SdFat on FAT16/FAT32 cards.